ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2020-11-04-is-trump-the-next-amlici.md

 ---
 published: true  # use "false" while drafting articles just before publishing
 title: Is Trump the next Amlici?
+excerpt: "_He's powerful.
+He's strong.
+He's assertive.
+And he's not afraid to undermine the rights of voters in the free democratic election process to take away peoples' freedoms and get his way...just like Amlici of old._"
 tags: politics Trump election
 # date: 1999-12-31
 # last_modified_at: 2000-12-31  # updates the "Updated" date at the bottom!